The Adventures of Milo and Otis: Critical reception

-Animal welfare allegations
+Animal cruelty allegations

 When the film was released, some animal welfare organizations alleged to have had a number of complaints from people who had seen the film and were concerned that it could not have been made without cruelty.
 The Tasmanian and Victorian branches of the RSPCA also alleged abuse.

 The film was reported to have the approval of the American Humane Society.
 The American Humane Association attempted to investigate cruelty rumors through "contacts in Europe who normally have information on movies throughout the world."
 While noting that the contacts had also heard the allegations, they were unable to verify them.
 The organization also reported, "We have tried through humane people in Japan, and through another Japanese producer to determine if these rumors are true, but everything has led to a dead end."
 The same report noted that several Japanese Humane Societies allowed their names to be used in connection with the film and that the film "shows no animals being injured or harmed."

 In October 1998, the Japanese magazine Josei Jishin published allegations of animal cruelty during the production of Koneko Monogatari (The Adventures of Milo and Otis).
 The claims were made by Mikio Hata (畑 三喜雄), the younger brother of director Masanori Hata, who was also credited as the film's animal director.

 In the issue dated 6 October 1998, Mikio Hata stated:

 "My brother was the main culprit, but everyone there, including me, was an accomplice...
 Chatran died... it was an accident... you could even say he was killed..."

-A follow-up on 20 October 1998 included anonymous staff testimony supporting his claims, such as anesthesia overdoses, cliff-throwing, and proposed surgical interventions on animals including sewing piglets together.
+A follow-up on 20 October 1998 included anonymous staff testimony supporting his claims, such as anesthesia overdoses, cliff-throwing, and proposed surgical interventions on animals including sewing piglets together for a specific visual effect.

 At the time, Masanori Hata denied the accusations in a rival magazine, Josei Seven (Shogakukan), as corroborated by a 2014 summary in *Excite / Lite‑ra*.